nhagen/react-intercom/README.md

 ## Usage
 Inside of your application where you would be running Intercom, insert `Intercom`:
+Please note that you will have to make sure that the Intercom component's parent does not rerender itself.
 ```
 export class App extends React.Component {